 “Social Learning involves participation and can take place in either a formal (i.e. working on a course together with a cohort) or informal (i.e. daily, casual occurrences of working and learning in a team) settings.”

-Social Learning is emerging as a way for organizations to connect newly remote workplaces and invest in their employees’ development.
-Social Learning builds a more connected workforce while also accelerating their professional training.
+Social learning in the workplace is a great way for companies to connect remote and hybrid workers and support more collaborative learning.
+Social learning builds a more connected workforce while also accelerating their professional training.
 It’s equal parts culture-building and employee development.

-The term Social Learning has different meanings depending on your context.
-It was originally coined by the psychologist Alberta Bandura in his 1977 book Social Learning Theory
+The term ‘social learning’ has different meanings depending on context, but it was originally coined by psychologist Albert Bandura in his 1977 book Social Learning Theory.

 “Social Learning theory is a theory of learning process and social behaviour which proposes that new behaviours can be acquired by observing and imitating others.”

-In his book, he researched the way children learn and identified that children learn following this process:
+In his book, Bandura researched the way children learn and found they followed this process:

 As adults, we’re not much different.
 We still learn in fundamentally the same ways as we did as children.
 We’re social beings, and we learn from those around us by watching them, adopting their ways of acting, and getting feedback.
 Let’s look at another learning theory that contributes to how we learn: Active Learning Theory.